What you actually get, day one

 Communications: AI-controlled phone, email, SMS, with compliance.
 The Klaw picks up calls, sends mail, replies to texts — and hands off to you the moment it's a conversation only a human should have.

 Enterprise operations: accounting, projects, field service, supply chain with serial and lot tracking, manufacturing, quality, maintenance.
-The capability set that used to cost $500K a year to license, running under your roof.
+The capability set enterprises run their whole companies on, running under your roof.

 Publishing: content, newsletters, SEO, social.
 On your voice, approved by you before it ships.